absolutequartz/absolutequartz/README.md

 |     3| Javascript |

 </details>
+I've also done 3d modelling using blender and am adept and graphic designing as well.
 <!--
 **absolutequartz/absolutequartz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.